DrAlzahrani2025Projects/team1f25/apache-local/README-local-apache.md

 ## Notes
 - If you see 404s, ensure the volumes mounted correctly inside the container.
-- WebSockets are enabled via `mod_proxy_wstunnel` and rewrite rules.
+- WebSockets are enabled via `mod_proxy_wstunnel` and rewrite rules (for Streamlit reruns and state updates).
 - For HTTPS testing locally, you could front this with an mkcert-generated cert or use a different local setup; HTTP is sufficient for functional checks.